TomasTuhacek/Bee-movement-in-the-environment-model/README.md

 Read Bee movement in the environment model manual before using or in case of any problems For more detailed info about the model read ODD Protocol

+This model was created as part of the master thesis  Integration and practical use of spatial agent-based models Department of Geoinformatics, Palacky University Olomouc